-The student will provide a medical note from her medical provider with an anticipated return-to-school date.
-This date should be the date when the student is medically cleared to resume all activities of the curriculum as a full-time student, with no restrictions.
-If the treating medical provider places an activity or time restriction on the student, the nature of the restriction(s) and the time frame for these restrictions must be well defined.
+In order to return from a Maternity Leave of Absence, a student must provide a medical note from her healthcare provider indicating the definitive date of return the student is medically cleared to resume all activities of the curriculum as a full-time student, with no restrictions.

+If the treating healthcare provider places an activity or time restriction on the student, the nature of the restriction(s) and the time frame for these restrictions must be well-defined.